nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ### Update Key Pair Certificates

 Depending on the used TLS keys management solution in use, updating the key pair certificates may be different.
-The sections bellow describe in detail how this is performed in Kubernetes deployments installed with NuoDB Helm Charts.
+The sections below describe in detail how this is performed in Kubernetes deployments installed with NuoDB Helm Charts.

 #### Using Kubernetes Secrets